kubernetes-sigs/gateway-api/geps/gep-4747/index.md

 * Establish egress as a first-class usage pattern of Gateway API
 * Define how Gateway + HTTPRoute + Backend ([PR #4488](https://github.com/kubernetes-sigs/gateway-api/pull/4488)) compose for egress
-* Provide an `Egress` conformance profile so implementations can declare support
 * Document egress-specific guidance for listeners, routes, and policy scoping
 * Define Endpoint routing mode (direct to external destination); gateway chaining is covered in [GEP-4751]